DH = Dear Husband

 DH and I are striding to the finish line of our journey out of debt.
 In September, we’ll put the last payment against our house.
 The $257,400 total debt that we had in June of 2012 – including consumer debt, business debt and mortgage debt – will be GONE!
 So why this writer’s block?

 The impact of my inheritance: an escalator analogy

 If you’ve been reading this blog for any amount of time, you know that my mother passed away in November of last year.
 Mom was very supportive of our commitment to become debt-free, and she was always happy about our progress.
 Every conversation I had with her brought about the question, “How’s the debt?”
-The last time I was able to give her an update, we were down to $60,000.
+The last time I was able to give her an update, we were down to $60,000 of mortgage debt.
 Awkward as I find it, I can’t write about the end of our trek to debt-freedom without reference to my inheritance – which has sped up the last leg of the journey like a banned substance.

 I’ve tried to come up with an analogy for it, and here’s what has come to mind: Our journey out of debt has been like a pain-staking walk up 25 flights of an underground parking lot towards the ground floor.
 Not only has the ascent been steep, but the stairs have actually been an escalator moving in a slow downward direction.
 So each step up has taken the intention necessary to go against a downward pull.

 After climbing up 20 flights, and with only 5 to go, something happened.
 The escalator suddenly changed direction and speed, and it shot up not only to ground level, but to the 10th floor of the building above the underground parking lot.
 And although the escalator then slowed down to its regular pace, its direction was a gradual upward, making all future ascent that much easier.